 For an accommodation that’s both traditional and unique, check out Ytri Vik Cottages.
 It definitely makes the cut on our list of the best places to stay in Europe.
 Click here to book your stay or read the reviews of fellow travelers.

 Finally, let’s wrap this list of the most tradition and unique plays to stay in Europe with a floating accommodation.
 In the Netherlands, specifically Amsterdam, you can spend the night on a houseboat.
 As one of the more unusual hotels in Europe, rock back and forth with the gentle waves, calmly swaying yourself to sleep.

 These usually aren’t motorized, but are attached to a fixed location in the water.
 You’ll have access to part of a boat or the entire boat, yacht, or houseboat.
 There are tons of Amsterdam houseboats available to rent on Airbnb.
-Never used Airbnb before?
-I highly recommend that you check it out as you’ll enjoy the comforts of home in a new city.
-If you haven’t signed up yet, be sure to use my link to receive $50 off your first stay.

 Hopefully this article has inspired you to seek the more unique, unusual, traditional, or quirky places to stay in Europe.
 Have you ever stayed in a truly fascinating hotel on your travels?
 Be sure to share your stores in the comments section down below!